laravel/docs/container.md

 <a name="binding-typed-variadics"></a>
 ### Binding Typed Variadics

-Occasionally you may have a class that receives an array of typed objects using a variadic constructor argument:
+Occasionally, you may have a class that receives an array of typed objects using a variadic constructor argument:

     <?php